Red-Rapious/Elements-LaTeX/README.md

 <img src="https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png" alt="license" height="20px"/>

 ## Preview
-This is the current interface of Elements LaTeX, still at a very early development state:
+This is the current interface of Elements LaTeX, currently in active development:
 ![Current interface screenshot](/assets/screenshots/current_screenshot.png)

 ## Using Elements LaTeX on macOS
 Simply download [the latest release](https://github.com/Red-Rapious/Elements-LaTeX/releases) and install it.
 MacOS will probably block the app opening because "the developper isn't identified".
-I'm currently working on this issue, but you can in the meantime work around by clicking Show in Finder and Ctrl + click on the app icon.
+Until I sign the application with an Apple Developper Account, you can work around by clicking Show in Finder and Ctrl + click on the app icon.

 To compile a document, you'll need to have a LaTeX installation.
 I recommend [XeLaTeX](https://www.tug.org/xelatex/), but you can use any other LaTeX installation as long as the `pdflatex` command is available.